oxidaan/zqloader/README.md

 This is a turbo loader used to load machine code games into a **real** ZX Spectrum at high speed.

 This loader is capable of loading a 48K game in about *25-30 seconds*.
+(Jetset Willy snapshot in 19 seconds!).
 This time includes the time of loading the loader itself (which uses traditional ROM loader/speed) plus a splash screen.

 The idea is that when using a computer to generate the loading-sounds a much higher speed can be achieved as compared to the old tapes.
 After all the accuracy when generating loading sounds from a computer is much higher than those old wobbly tape recorders.